The chopper fireball files

 Artistic merit

-Joel Schmacher knows his action onions and the scene is handled well although if you look carefully the helicopter itself looks a little model-like.
+Schumacher knows his action onions and the scene is handled competently.
+Look closely, though, and the helicopter looks suspiciously model-like.

 Exploding helicopter innovation